It is well known that stress can wreak havoc on our bodies, but it also stresses out our dental health.

 Heightened stress—like living through a historic pandemic like the coronavirus (COVID-19)—weakens our immune system and can also disrupt our normal cleaning habits.

 “We had a patient come in missing a front tooth.
-She had a root canal as a child and later had a crown to strengthen the tooth,” says Austin Dentist Samantha Hollinger, DMD.
+She had a root canal as a child and later had a crown to strengthen the tooth,” says Austin Dentist.
 “Without warning, it broke at the gumline, leaving a gaping hole.
 We see this type of sudden worsening of preexisting conditions a lot when people are under tremendous stress.”

 Here are some things you can do at home to relieve dental symptoms in the meantime:

-Pain/tooth decay—You may find, like Dr. Hollinger’s patient, that pre-existing dental issues worsen during times of stress.
+- Pain/tooth decay—You may find, like Dr. Nguyen’s patient, that pre-existing dental issues worsen during times of stress.